den-materials/intro-auth/readme.md

 <h3 id="session_creation">Login</h3>

-Since creating a session is essentially what we mean when want to login, and logging out is destroying a session.
+Since creating a session is essentially what we mean when we want to login, and logging out is destroying a session.
 We have a single controller dedicated to session management, `SessionsController`.

 `app/controllers/sessions_controller.rb`